 My research focusses on understanding the connections between different parts of the ocean.
-Finding plastic waste and determining the transport of heat, so important for the state of the climate, are just two topical applications to this work.
-I use a range of stochastic models, global datasets and numerical models to recreate the complexity of ocean motion.
+Plastic debris, heat and marine organisms are all transported by ocean currents - understanding the time-scales and possible pathways of their motion is important for a range of academic and policy-relevant reasons.
+I use a range of models, mathematical techniques and instrument data to recreate the complexity of ocean motion.

-Supervisors: Dr Arnaud Czaja & Dr Erik van Sebille (Utrecht)
+Supervisors: Dr Arnaud Czaja (Imperial College London) & Dr Erik van Sebille (Utrecht University)

-- Transport Barriers: Examining the role of the Agulhas Current and Gulf Stream in inter-ocean transport
+- Transport Barriers and Connectors: Examining the role of the Agulhas Current and Gulf Stream in inter-ocean transport

-- Detecting plastic hot-spots: Predicting accumulation regions of plastic waste
+- Detecting plastic hot-spots: Predicting accumulation regions of floating plastic waste

 Outreach & Education

-I also give frequent talks at school events and public lectures.
+I also give frequent talks at school events, careers fairs and public lectures.

-I am proud to be part of the Science and Solutions for a Chaning Planet (SSCP) Doctoral Training Program (DTP), funded by NERC and The Grantham Institute.
+I am proud to be part of the Science and Solutions for a Changing Planet (SSCP) Doctoral Training Program (DTP), funded by NERC and The Grantham Institute.